evenorog/license/README.md

 Provides license information from [spdx.org](https://spdx.org).

 The library also extends certain licenses with information about their limitations, conditions, and permission.
-Additionally, it provides the ability to identify these extended licenses from their license text.

 ### License